9 exciting attractions coming to Hong Kong

 Tai Kwun/The Hong Kong Jockey Club

-One of the most anticipated new attractions in Hong Kong, Tai Kwun will open this summer following years of renovation work.
+One of the most anticipated new attractions in Hong Kong, Tai Kwun finally opened in May 2018 following years of renovation work.

 Formerly the Central Police Station compound, Tai Kwun -- meaning the "big station" -- is named after its former colloquial name.